 New York University ranks 32nd among national universities according to U.S. News, while the accounting department of its Stern School of Business is listed as 9th best nationwide.

-The prestigious Ivy League Cornell University ranks 15th among national universities, while its Samuel Curtis Johnson School of Management is listed as 17th in the country by U.S. News.
+The prestigious Ivy League Cornell University ranks 15th among national universities.
+Furthermore, its Samuel Curtis Johnson School of Management is listed as 17th in the country by U.S. News.

-Undergraduate students at the Charles H. Dyson School at Cornell University can earn a Bachelor of Science in Applied Economics and Management with a concentration in Accounting.
-This AACSB-accredited program covers a wide range of accounting topics including financial analysis, cost accounting, managerial accounting, business law, taxation, auditing and assurance.
+Undergraduate students at Cornell’s Charles H. Dyson School can earn a BS in Applied Economics and Management with a concentration in Accounting.
+This AACSB-accredited program covers a wide range of accounting topics, including:

-Students interested in a CPA career may find Cornell University an attractive option, as it consistently ranks among the top 5 schools in the country in terms of CPA exam pass rates.
+Ultimately, students interested in a CPA career may find Cornell University an attractive option.
+It consistently ranks among the top 5 schools in the country in terms of CPA exam pass rates.

-Accountants looking to start their career in academia can pursue Johnson School’s prestigious doctoral program in accounting, ranked 21st in the country by Public Accounting Report in 2013.
+Alternatively, accountants looking to start their career in academia can pursue Johnson School’s prestigious doctoral program in accounting.
+They’re ranked 21st in the country by Public Accounting Report just a few years ago.